LogtalkDotOrg/logtalk3/tools/profiler/NOTES.md

 -----------------------------------

-In order to get user-level object and predicate names instead of compiler generated names when using the SWI-Prolog and YAP profilers you must set `code_prefix` flag to a value other than the default `$`.
+In order to get user-level object and predicate names instead of compiler generated internal names when using the SWI-Prolog and YAP profilers you, must set `code_prefix` flag to a value other than the default `$` before compiling your source code.
 For example:

-	| ?- set_logtalk_flag(code_prefix, '.').
+	?- set_logtalk_flag(code_prefix, '.').

-See also the `settings-sample` file for automating the necessary setup at Logtalk startup.
+See also the `settings-sample.lgt` file for automating the necessary setup at Logtalk startup.

 Other notes